Einstein Papers Project: Significance

+Foundation

 The EPP was established by Princeton University Press (PUP) in 1977 at the Institute for Advanced Study.
 The founding editor of the project was professor of physics John Stachel.
 In 1984, the project moved from Princeton to Stachel's home institution, Boston University.
 The first volume of the CPAE was published by PUP in 1987.
 The following year, historian of science Martin J. Klein of Yale University was appointed senior editor of the project.
 Volumes 1-6 and 8 of the series were completed during the project's time in Boston.

 In 2000, professor of history Diana Kormos-Buchwald was appointed general editor and director of the EPP and established offices for the project at the California Institute of Technology (Caltech) In Pasadena, California.
 Volumes 7 and 9-16 of the CPAE have been completed since the project's move to Caltech.
-(Volume 11 in the series is a comprehensive index and bibliography to Volumes 1-10).
+(Volume 11 in the series is a comprehensive index and bibliography to Volumes 1–10).

 The CPAE volumes include Einstein's books, his published and unpublished scientific and non-scientific articles, his lecture and research notebooks, travel diaries, book reviews, appeals, and reliable records of his lectures, speeches, interviews with the press, and other oral statements.
 The volumes also include his professional, personal, and political correspondence.
 Each annotated volume, referred to as the documentary edition, presents full text documents in their original language, primarily German.
 Introductions, endnotes, texts selected for inclusion as abstracts, etc. are in English.
 Volume 16 of the CPAE is the most recent publication in the series; the first sixteen volumes cover Einstein's life up to May 1929.
 PUP publishes the series.
 With each documentary edition, the EPP simultaneously publishes a companion English translation volume.

 The EPP collaborates with the Albert Einstein Archives at the Hebrew University of Jerusalem.
 In his last will and testament, Einstein bequeathed his literary estate and his personal papers to the Hebrew University.
-The project and the archives maintain and update a shared archival database of 90,000+ records, freely accessible online.
+The project and the archives maintain and update a shared archival database of 90,000+ records.
 Support for the project comes from PUP, endowments from individuals and universities, the National Science Foundation, and the National Endowment for the Humanities.